I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 Continuous Process Improvement

 Histograms or bar charts are quality improvement tools that are instantly recognizable but are often neglected.
 They can offer a powerful analysis of your problems.
 Continuous process improvement requires that we collect data through simple quality tools such as tally charts, but then we need to be able to analyze this data.
 One of the simplest tools to do this with is a histogram or bar chart, a quality tool that many of us will be familiar with from school.

 What Is a Histogram?

 A histogram is a graphical representation of data.
-The data is represented by columns on a graph which vary in height depending on the frequency (how many times) the specific range of data occur.
+The data is represented by columns on a graph that vary in height depending on the frequency (how many times) the specific range of data occur.

 - Displays data in an easy-to-interpret graphical manner